ltgoslo/toko/README.md

     python setup.py bdist_egg
 ```

-Then you can install the egg file using [easy_install](http://peak.telecommunity.com/DevCenter/EasyInstall) (for example).
+Then you can install the egg file using [easy_install](http://peak.telecommunity.com/DevCenter/EasyInstall).
-Assuming that you have already set PYTHONPATH (in your .bashrc) to /home/user/mypythonpackages/, do:
+Assuming that you have already set PYTHONPATH (in your .bashrc, for
+example) to /home/user/mypythonpackages/, do:

 ```sh
     easy_install --install-dir /home/user/mypythonpackages/ toko-0.1.0-py2.7.egg